nashebismaily/artificial-intelligence-game-bot/README.md

     ![ai_games](tic-tac-toe/resources/images/game.png)

-5. Click 'Restart' to paly another game
+5. Click 'Restart' to paly another game.
+Human and AI switch turns on every restart.

 ###  AI Options

 * Click 'Retrain AI' to clear agent memory and retrain
-* Click 'Use Pre-Trained AI' to load AI trained on 500,000 games
+* Click 'Use Pre-Trained AI' to load AI trained on 1 million games
-* Click 'Show AI Brarin' to view the AI state and q-values
+* Click 'Show AI Brarin' to view the AI state and q-values (only use for small training values)

 ## Authors